Ways to Prepare Your Podcast for Growth (Without Burning Out)

 You can’t scale a podcast that requires you to touch every single piece of it.
 At some point, growth demands that you let go of tasks that don’t require your specific expertise.

-Editing and show notes don’t have to be your responsibility.
-Graphic creation, social media posting, guest outreach, and audio cleanup do not need your voice or your brain.
+Editing and show notes don’t need to be you.
+Graphic creation, social media posting, guest outreach, and audio cleanup, none of this needs your voice or your brain.
 It just needs to be done well.

 You don’t have to delegate everything at once.
-Start with the task that drains you most or takes the most time, but doesn’t require creative input.
+Start with the task that drains you most or takes the most time without requiring creative input.
 Free up that time.
-Use it to focus on what actually needs you: strategy, recording, and audience connection.
+Use it to focus on what needs your brain strategy, recording, and audience connection.

 Plan for Maintenance, Not Just Growth